Understanding Post-Training Structural Changes in Large Language Models: Related Work

-\textbf{Singular value decomposition in large language models.} The optimal low-rank approximation property of SVD \citep{eckart1936approximation} has inspired a surge of SVD-based techniques for LLMs.
-Recent methods such as \textit{PiSSA} \citep{meng2024pissa}, \textit{SVFT} \citep{lingam2024svft} and \textit{RaSA} \citep{he2025rasa} leverage dominant singular components to improve fine-tuning efficiency, while others employ SVD for quantization to reduce deployment costs \citep{li2024svdqunat,wang2024svd,qinsidobi,li2023loftq,yuan2023asvd}.
-Beyond its practical utility, SVD provides a principled framework for analyzing the structure of LLMs \citep{yang2023spectral}.
-For any weight matrix, reduced SVD produces a decomposition into two orthogonal matrices and a diagonal matrix, each of which carries a well-defined mathematical role: the orthogonal matrices span the input and output subspaces, defining bases in which the transformation operates, while the diagonal matrix applies directional scaling along these bases.
-In this view, the singular vectors determine how representations are aligned and projected, and the singular values quantify the relative importance of each direction.
-This decomposition reveals how LLMs transform information across layers, making SVD not only a tool for compression or fine-tuning, but also a window into the geometry of their internal computation.
-Our work leverages this perspective to investigate the structural organization of weights in LLMs.
+\textbf{SVD in LLMs\quad} The optimal low-rank approximation property of SVD \cite{eckart1936approximation} has inspired a surge of SVD-based techniques for LLMs.
+Recent methods such as \textit{PiSSA} \cite{meng2024pissa}, \textit{SVFT} \cite{lingam2024svft}, and \textit{RaSA} \cite{he2025rasa} leverage dominant singular components to improve fine-tuning efficiency, while others employ SVD for quantization to reduce deployment costs \cite{li2024svdqunat,wang2024svd,qinsidobi,li2023loftq,yuan2023asvd}.
+Beyond its practical utility, SVD provides a principled framework for analyzing the internal structure of LLMs \cite{yang2023spectral, li2024happened}.
+For any weight matrix, reduced SVD decomposes the linear transformation into two orthogonal matrices spanning the input and output \textbf{semantic spaces} and a diagonal matrix governing directional scaling.
+In this view, the singular vectors define the basis of latent representations, determining how semantic information is projected and aligned across layers, while the singular values quantify the relative prominence of these features.
+This decomposition reveals that the geometry of LLM computation is encoded in the stability of its latent topologies, making SVD a vital lens for investigating how core knowledge is preserved or re-aligned during post-training.